alroychiang/Managing-Big-Data-with-MySQL/README.md

 For excercise 4 we touch on the COUNT function to identify the number of rows under a selected column.
 We also used SUM to identify null values.
 AVG, MIN, MAX, TIMESTAMPDIFF statistical functions are used to analyze certains columns in a table.

 ### Excercise 5
-The GROUP BY clause is studied in-depthly here where values under a selected column can be clustered together and sorted ascendingly or descendingly (alphabetically or numerically)
+The GROUP BY clause is studied in-depthly here where values under a selected column can be clustered together and sorted ascendingly or descendingly (alphabetically or numerically).

+### Excercise 7
+For excercise 7, we touch on INNER JOINs clause.
+Combining with clauses like HAVING, ORDER BY and WHERE, we properly map the rows and columns together between two tables so that we end up with a common table of unique information to exatract insights from.
+We also are taught about the Cartesian product problem in relational databases prompting the database to forcefully duplicate and combine every row from the two tables together if there isnt a query telling the database how the two queries are related.

+### Exercise 8

 ## Certificate